Skip to main content

 National Heart, Lung, and Blood Institute to:

-1. Use emerging safe and promising genetic therapies to improve the lives of individuals with sickle cell disease.
+1. Use emerging safe and promising gene therapies to improve the lives of individuals with sickle cell disease.

 2. Actively engage the sickle cell disease community of patients, family members, caregivers and advocates to work together on a path to the cure.